 Even though COVID-19 has devastated our world, there may be hope for the future.
 Public opinion is shifting on how we treat animals.
-Lawmakers in New York and California are working on legislation to ban live animal markets.
+Lawmakers are working on legislation to ban live animal markets.
 Senators Cory Booker, Bernie Sanders, and Elizabeth Warren are sponsoring a bill to ban factory farming by 2040.
 We must hold lawmakers accountable to help end these violent, grotesque industries.
 Human exploitation of animals has proven to be harmful to public health time and time again.

 While waiting for legislators to make the right decision, you can personally help prevent such diseases by reducing or eliminating animal products from your diet.
 As more people take this step, animal agriculture industries take notice.
 Stand up against these harmful practices (and reduce your chances of getting salmonella)!

 In addition to lessening your consumption of animal products, you can encourage your elected officials to take action.
 Sign this petition to support legislation to ban factory farms!

 Read More of Our Coverage on COVID and Other Zoonotic Diseases: